-■ SCOPE OF APPLICATION
+SCOPE OF APPLICATION

-A. Workplace
+A. WORKPLACE

-The Policy will be enforced where activities related to the business of the Board take place.
+The Policy and Guidelines will be enforced where activities related to the business of the Board take place.
 These include:

-- > activities within offices, staff rooms, classrooms, cafeterias/lunch rooms and other Board property - > events associated with and including co-instructional and extra-curricular activities - > situations outside of Board operated premises e.g. field trips, external work assignments, work-related conferences, training sessions, travel or social gatherings - > activities in other locations where harassment may have a subsequent impact on the work relationship, performance or environment.
+- activities within offices, staff rooms, classrooms, cafeterias/lunch rooms and other Board property - events associated with and including co-instructional and extra-curricular activities - situations outside of Board operated premises e.g. field trips, external work assignments, work-related conferences, training sessions, travel or social gatherings - activities in other locations where harassment may have a subsequent impact on the work relationship, performance or environment.

-B. Individuals
+B. INDIVIDUALS

 All persons working for the Board or carrying out Board business are covered by the Policy.
 These include teaching and non-teaching staff who are temporary, part-time and full-time employees.
-The Policy also applies to elected officials, members of boards and committees and registered volunteers.
+The Policy also applies to elected officials, members of boards and committees, registered volunteers and permit holders.